UQ-RCC/ipp-docs/guide.md

 Selecting the file from within the Files Manger page will allow you to then click the Launch Virtual Desktop button in the top right toolbar.
 Here you can spin up a CVL instance and launch the selected image file into either Napari or Fiji.
 Note you can edit the resources allocated to your CVL session upto a limit of (1xNode, 4xProcessors(cores), 32GB Memory (per processor)).

 ## Desktops Manager
 The desktops manager page lets you create a CVL desktop environment, or if you already have one available you can click Show Desktop to create a new tab with the CVL session running.
-You can also kill a desktop session by clicking the trash can icon.
+You can also kill a desktop session by clicking the trash can icon.<br>
  <img src="images/Desktops Manager_CreateDesktop.png" alt="Overview of Desktops Manager Page - No Currently Running Dekstop" width="900"/><br>
  <img src="images/Desktops Manager_DesktopRunning.png" alt="Overview of Desktops Manager Page - Currently Running Dekstop" width="900"/><br>